Angles (tribe): Etymology

+In Old English, the same term Engle refers the Angles before and after the migration to Britain.
+As most Germanic settlers in Britain during this time were Angles, the settled area became referred to as England ("Engla land", "the land or country of the Angles").
+While Latin and Celtic-speaking populations referred to the Germanic speakers in Britain in general by terms related to "Saxons", they came to refer to themselves as Engle ("Angles", "English people").
+"Angle" and related terms therefore have some ambiguity in their scope.
+From Engle is also derived "English" (Englisc).

+According to Gesta Danorum, the brothers Dan and Angul were made rulers by the consent of their people because of their bravery and the Danes and Angles are respectively named from them.

 Greco-Roman historiography

 Tacitus

-The earliest known mention of the Angles may be in chapter 40 of Tacitus's Germania written around AD 98.
-Tacitus describes the "Anglii" as one of the more remote Suebic tribes compared to the Semnones and Langobardi, who lived on the Elbe and were better known to the Romans.
+The earliest surviving mention of the Angles is in chapter 40 of Tacitus's Germania written around AD 98.
+Tacitus describes the "Anglii" as one of the more remote Suebic tribes living beyond the Semnones and Langobardi, who lived near the lower Elbe, and were better known to the Romans.
 He grouped the Angles with several other tribes in that region, the Reudigni, Aviones, Varini, Eudoses, Suarines, and Nuithones.
-These were all living behind ramparts of rivers and woods, and therefore inaccessible to attack.
+According to Tacitus, they were all living behind ramparts of rivers and woods, and therefore inaccessible to attack.

 He gives no precise indication of their geographical situation but states that, together with the six other tribes, they worshipped Nerthus, or Mother Earth, whose sanctuary was located on "an island in the Ocean".
-The Eudoses are the Jutes; these names probably refer to localities in Jutland or on the Baltic coast.
-The coast contains sufficient estuaries, inlets, rivers, islands, swamps, and marshes to have been then inaccessible to those not familiar with the terrain, such as the Romans, who considered it unknown, inaccessible, with a small population and of little economic interest.
+The Eudoses are generally considered to be the Jutes and these names have been associated with localities in Jutland or on the Baltic coast.
+The coast contains sufficient estuaries, inlets, rivers, islands, swamps, and marshes to have been inaccessible to those not familiar with the terrain, such as the Romans, who considered it unknown and inaccessible.

 The majority of scholars believe that the Anglii lived on the coasts of the Baltic Sea, probably in the southern part of the Jutland peninsula.
 This view is based partly on Old English and Danish traditions regarding persons and events of the fourth century, and partly because striking affinities to the cult of Nerthus as described by Tacitus are to be found in pre-Christian Scandinavian religion.